amb276/is601homework1/readme.md

 # Homework One
 ## Instructions
 Install WSL2 with Ubuntu linux installed, create a GitHub account, create a folder for projects, create homework project 1, do a branch, and a merge locally as well as on GitHub.

+# Homework Assignment One
+## Hello Professor
+This is a simple markdown message.